 Best for the music lovers who want to enjoy music while working outs.
-The TomTom Spark Cardio + Music fitness tracker offers GPS tracking, heart rate monitoring and Bluetooth connectivity.
+The TomTom Spark Cardio + Music activity tracker offers GPS tracking, heart rate monitoring and Bluetooth connectivity.

 TomTom Spark Cardio+music offers you pretty most of the features that you can expect from a high-end fitness tracking device.
 It gives you the distance you ran, walked, cycled or swam along with calories burnt.
 The device is waterproof up to 50meters as it offers swimming tracking as well.
 Furthermore, it lets you store your favorite music and provides you 3Gb of storage.
 You can add playlists from Windows media player or iTunes.
 The watch does not have a touch screen, therefore a single navigation button is there to operate the watch.
 It has a monochrome display which is 22x25mm with 144×168 resolution.

 TomTom Spark features a heart rate monitor which monitors the heart rate by using LED light along with measuring the changes in your blood flow.
 The device offers you multiple heart rate training zones which mainly includes sprint, fat burn, speed, endure etc. that can be selected according to your preference.
 The GPS of TomTom Spark works with only outdoor activities such as running or cycling whereas gym, treadmill or freestyle are tracked by hand movements using 3-axis accelerometer present in the watch.
 The battery life of TomTom spark lasts up to 5 days depending on your usage.

 - TomTom Spark Cardio+music has built-in storage for music.

 - It can easily pair with Bluetooth smart sensors.